frontid/dockerizer/README.md

 - Ejecuta comandos de forma transparente en los contenedores.
 - Acceso rapido a contenedores mediante el comando "*expose*"

+## dkiz the dockerizer cli
+Dockerizer uses a very simple tool to start and stop the projects.
+Aditionaly manages the traefix proxy too.
+To start a project just go to the dockerized dir and run `dkis start` or `dkiz stop` And if you want to stop (or start) the traefik proxy just run `dkiz stop traefik` (no matter the current path you are on).

 # Requirements
-- Docker > 18.03
+- Docker > 18.00

 ## Install
 After clonning this project you should run `./setup.sh`.
 This command setup some needed tools around docker.

 ## Setup project
-After cloning the dockerizer you unly need to fill your project preferences.
-Copy example.env to .env and change the variables you need.
+After cloning the dockerizer you only need to fill your project preferences in your repo.

+Copy `example.docker.env` to `web/.docker.env` (at this point you should have cloned your project on this dir) and change the variables you need.

+`web/.docker.env` contains the common settings for your project like the PHP version.
+But sometimes you need to customize come variables to fit dockerizer on your system.
+For example, dockerizer assumes your ssh agent is located at `SSH_CREDENTIALS=/run/user/1000/keyring/ssh` and still this is the most common case, it is not the real path for all users.
+SO, in case you need to customize some defaults you can create `web/.docker.override.env` and override any of the existing vars on `web/.docker.env`.
+ASh and please, add `.docker.override.env` to `.gitignore` to prevent overriding custom settions of your colleagues!

-Then you are ready to run `docker-compose up -d`
+At this point you are ready to run `dkiz start` and start coding!

-Then you're ready to develop!

 ## Usage
 Thanks to smartcd (installed when you ran setup.sh) you can run common command inside the containers in a transparent way.
 It is possible because there is a "bin" dir with scripts with the same name of the real ones.
 These scripts just redirect the command into the right container.